juliandpt/Webstats/README.md

 # Webstats

-*Webstats is a web service responsible for collecting relevant information from the .*
+*Webstats is a web service responsible for analyzing the security implemented in the different endpoints of any web domain.*

 ## Frontend